-New to the Houston area, Canadian clarinetist Kathryn Stewart is an emerging artist in the classical and jazz music scene.
-She holds a bachelors degree from the University of British Columbia ('14) and recently completed her Master of Music at Memorial University of Newfoundland ('18).
-Stewart is currently pursuing her Doctor of Musical Arts designation at the University of Houston: Moores School of Music where she studies with Mark Nuccio.
+Canadian clarinetist Kathryn Stewart is an emerging artist in the classical and jazz music scene.
+She holds a bachelors degree from the University of British Columbia ('14) and a Master of Music from Memorial University of Newfoundland ('18).
+Stewart is currently pursuing her Doctor of Musical Arts designation at the University of Houston: Moores School of Music where she studies with world-renowned clarinetist Mark Nuccio.

-Stewart teaches privately as well as with Project Grace, a cost-free after school program inspired by the El Sistema orchestra program.
-Her student-centered approach allows opportunities for her students to be active participants in their own learning while providing fun and creative ways to tap into their natural curiosity and excitement for music.
+Stewart shares her love of music through her teaching engagements.
+She is currently a per course instructor for Memorial University of Newfoundland, and is offering a variety of online workshops and group classes for all ages.
+Her student-centered approach allows students to be active participants in their own learning while providing fun and creative ways to tap into their natural curiosity and excitement for music.

-Stewart has received classical training under the tutelage of clarinetists Cris Inguanti, Francois Houle, Patricia Kostek, Keith Macleod, and most recently with Dr. Christine Carter, with whom she explored the topics of performance and educational psychology.
+Stewart has received classical training under the guidance of clarinetists Mark Nuccio, Sasha Potiomkin, Cris Inguanti, Francois Houle, Patricia Kostek, Keith Macleod, and Dr. Christine Carter, with whom she explored the topics of performance and educational psychology.